ItielMaN/rtl-guidelines/README.md

 * Icons that communicate direction, like arrows, are mirrored
 * Text is usually aligned to the right

+In CSS, while it's possible to apply a rule for LTR and a separate one specifically for RTL, it's usually better to use CSS Logical Properties which provide the ability to control layout through logical, rather than physical mappings.

 Do | Don't do
 -- | --------
 `margin-inline-start: 5px;` | `margin-left: 5px;`